eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 A)  The Relying Party registered itself as described in [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification)
     and obtained a Relying Party Instance access certificate.

-B)  The Wallet Instance obtained the trust anchor of the Relying Party
+B)  The Wallet Unit obtained the trust anchor of the Relying Party
     Access Certificate Authority.

 Subsequently, during each presentation of attributes:

-1. The Relying Party Instance prepares a request for some attributes to the Wallet Instance and includes its Relying Party Instance certificate in the request, plus all intermediate certificates up to (but excluding) the trust anchor.
+1. The Relying Party Instance prepares a request for some attributes to the Wallet Unit and includes its Relying Party Instance certificate in the request, plus all intermediate certificates up to (but excluding) the trust anchor.

 2. The Relying Party Instance signs some data in the attribute request using its private key.

-3. The Relying Party Instance sends the request to the Wallet Instance.
+3. The Relying Party Instance sends the request to the Wallet Unit.

-4. The Wallet Instance checks the authenticity of the request by verifying the signature over the request using the public key in the Relying Party Instance certificate.
+4. The Wallet Unit checks the authenticity of the request by verifying the signature over the request using the public key in the Relying Party Instance certificate.

-5. The Wallet Instance checks the authenticity of the Relying Party by validating the Relying Party Instance certificate and all intermediate certificates included in the request.
-For validating the last intermediate certificate, the Wallet Instance uses the trust anchor it obtained from the Trusted List.
+5. The Wallet Unit checks the authenticity of the Relying Party by validating the Relying Party Instance certificate and all intermediate certificates included in the request.
+For validating the last intermediate certificate, the Wallet Unit uses the trust anchor it obtained from the Trusted List.

-6. The Wallet Instance validates that none of the certificates in the trust chain have been revoked.
+6. The Wallet Unit validates that none of the certificates in the trust chain have been revoked.
 This includes the Relying Party Instance certificate as well as all other certificates in the trust chain, including the trust anchor itself if applicable.

-7. The Wallet Instance continues by requesting the User for approval.
+7. The Wallet Unit continues by requesting the User for approval.

 8. The User can approve, disapprove or approve selective disclosure of the presentation of the requested attributes.

-9. The Wallet Instance sends a response containing only the approved attributes, to the Relying Party Instance.
+9. The Wallet Unit sends a response containing only the approved attributes, to the Relying Party Instance.

-##### 6.6.3.3 Wallet Instance evaluates disclosure policy embedded in attestation, if present
+##### 6.6.3.3 Wallet Unit evaluates disclosure policy embedded in attestation, if present

 The PID Provider or Attestation Provider optionally embeds a disclosure policy in the PID or attestation.
 Such an embedded disclosure policy